How to respond to negative reviews on Glassdoor is becoming an imperative for many startups and emerging growth tech companies.

 Take the high road — Always

-Related to avoiding emotional reactions, when you start writing your response be sure to adopt a non-judgemental, empathetic mindset.
+When you start writing your response be sure to adopt a non-judgemental, empathetic tone.
 Acknowledge that the employee has the right to express their opinion about their own employment experience, and that you value feedback in all forms.
-The key here is to not start a point-by-point take-down of their various criticisms.
-I’m not suggesting that you remain mute on the criticisms, but just don’t throw it back into the reviewers face.

 Use words like ‘appreciate’, ‘understand’ and ‘care.’
 While this approach is not guaranteed to take the sting out of a reviewer’s ill feelings toward your company, it may help.
 What’s more, it will show other readers that you showed compassion toward someone who just trashed your company’s reputation.